Code-4-Community/bcan/README.md

 - [Usage](#usage)

 ## Introduction
 This repository holds code for BCAN.
-We are developing a tabular-focused website for assiting the grant application process!
+We are developing a tabular-focused website for helping the grant application process!

 ## Features
 - You can login at localhost:5173.